hapax/hapax.github.io/assets/form.md

-Sock imps don't make the ontic cut, not because there is no link between explanation and what we deem to exist, but because that link should only be made for *robust* explanations, and the sock imps collapse at the first serious inquiry.
+Sock imps don't make the ontic cut, not because there is no link between explanation and what we deem to exist, but because that link should only be made for *robust* explanations, and the sock imps collapse at the first empirical hurdle.
 That different arrangements of things have different properties is robust, almost to the point of truism, and there seems to be no principled reason to ban order, or *structure* as we will call it,